apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>serviceName is the name of the service that governs this StatefulSet.
+<p>Refers to the name of the service that governs this StatefulSet.
-This service must exist before the StatefulSet, and is responsible for the network identity of the set.
-Pods get DNS/hostnames that follow the
+This service must exist before the StatefulSet and is responsible for the network identity of the set.
+Pods get DNS/hostnames that follow a specific pattern.</p>
-pattern: pod-specific-string.serviceName.default.svc.cluster.local
-where &ldquo;pod-specific-string&rdquo; is managed by the StatefulSet controller.</p>
 </td>
 </tr>
 <tr>